 Psychiatry is still being largely practiced using a 19th century approach, relying on what patients are telling us and on our clinical impression.
 Most other fields of medicine are relying on more modern, 21st century approaches, using laboratory tests and other objective and quantitative assessments to help diagnose and treat people.
 The relative lack of accessibility of the brain to biopsies has created the need for indirect and/or peripheral ways of assessing brain function.

 Biomarkers, as their name implies, are biological measures that serve as quantitative markers of the function of an organ or system.
 In the case of the brain , they can be molecular, electrophysiological, or imaging.
 For the brain, surrogate molecular markers can be found in peripheral tissues and fluids.
 The later include CSF, saliva, blood.
 In particular blood, containing secretion products of various tissues, and cells of the immune system, has become a useful accessible source of biomarkers.
 In cancer, the term of the art for this is “liquid biopsy”.
+Our own approach has focused on whole-blood gene expression (RNA) biomarkers.

 Step 1 in the process is discovery.
 Usually we focus on state, and choose quantitative feelings or thoughts or actions that we can use for our biomarker discovery, rather than using trait and broad diagnostic categories.
 A diagnosis is essentially describing a trait, i.e. feelings , thoughts and actions over time, i.e. state over time.
 Biomarkers discovered for state/assessment can have some utility for trait/diagnosis.
 It is easier to discover state biomarkers first, and then look at their trait capabilities, rather than the other way around.
 The reason is pragmatic- state biomarkers can be discovered using a powerful longitudinal within-subject design, that eliminates genetic variability and hence the cohorts sizes needed for detecting true signal.
 Moreover, the phenotype itself is more reliable within-subject, especially if it changes from one assessment to another, as the person can tell a difference between higher and lower intensity of feelings and thoughts.
 It may seem paradoxical that for discovering objective biomarkers for subjective feelings and thoughts, you have to rely on self-report of the subject.
 However, the subsequent prioritization of replicating findings using all sorts of human and non-human data, and especially the validation and testing steps in independent cohorts, will prove if you have discovered true signal or not.